Skip to content

 Prerequisites

-Note: In this setup, the user accesses the application by making a request to the accelerator.
-The accelerator routes user traffic to the Application Load Balancer and AWS WAF associated with it.
+Note: In this setup, you make a request to the accelerator to access the application.
+The accelerator routes user traffic to the Application Load Balancer and AWS WAF that's associated with it.
 AWS WAF evaluates and either blocks or allows the user request that has the Layer 7 HTTP method or the user-agent header value.

 Create a rule-based web ACL

-Use the following 3-step process to create a rule-based web ACL.
-For more information, see Creating a web ACL.
+To create a rule-based web ACL, complete the following steps.
+For more information, see Creating a protection pack or web ACL in AWS WAF.

 Create a web ACL